Criminal Litigation Solicitors in London

 Allegations of any nature can lead to reputational damage and leave you unable to work.
 And that’s before even considering the potential for conviction.

-Whatever the circumstances, if you have been arrested, it’s important that you get the representation you need as soon as possible.
-At Hodge Jones & Allen Solicitors, we have an experienced and knowledgeable team of criminal defence lawyers.
+If you have been arrested, it’s important that you get the representation you need as soon as possible – whatever the circumstances.
+At Hodge Jones & Allen, we have an experienced and knowledgeable team of Criminal Defence Lawyers.
 They will be able to represent you every step of the way, from an interview at the police station to any court hearings or regulatory or disciplinary hearing.

 At Hodge Jones & Allen, we know that being accused of a crime can be a terrifying prospect.
 That’s why we look to treat every case with the care and attention it needs, making sure you get a fair hearing and the best possible representation, whatever the nature of the charges that are being brought against you.

 We are widely acknowledged as one of the leading Criminal Defence Lawyers in the UK.
 Highly recommended by the leading legal directories (Legal 500 and Chambers and Partners), our expert lawyers have worked on some of the most high-profile and complex cases ever prosecuted in this country.
 No matter the case, we pride ourselves on the highest quality of representation for all HJA clients.

 This commitment to excellence has seen our Criminal Defence Solicitors win numerous national awards.
 We look to secure the very best outcome for our clients, which is why you can rely on us to give you the best representation possible.